You are currently viewing Chumphu Ney, where the Floating Statue of Dorji Phagmo defies gravity

 The Chumphu Nye was discovered by His Holiness the 9th Je Khenpo of Bhutan, Shakya Rinchen.
 Do you know the meaning of Chumphu Nye?
 The initial name of Chumphu Nye was Chumophug which means “cave of holy water.”

-Description of Chumphu Ney
+Description of Chumophu Ney

 Chumophu has two sacred sites: the upper and lower site; the lower site, where there are remains of an old temple, is believed to have been blessed by Guru Padmasambhava in the 8th century.